Has your charity been selected

-We encourage students to research and choose charities in their local community.
+On the First Give programme, students research and choose charities in their local community.
 After each class has chosen their class charity, they or their teacher will reach out to organise a call or meeting with a charity representative.
-When students have the chance to meet staff from the charity, the likelihood of them carrying out meaningful social action and potentially winning the £1,000 grant increases.
+When students have the chance to meet staff from the charity, the likelihood of them carrying out meaningful social action and potentially winning a £1,000 grant increases.
 If your charity is selected by students on First Give, we’d also love to see you at their First Give Final!

 Download our Guidance for Charities. for more details of how to support and engage students.

-What happens if our charity wins the £1,000 grant?
+How will we receive funds if our charity wins a grant?

 The most important thing I've learnt is that teamwork is key and also my confidence has been boosted.
 This has also raised my awareness of the charities around my community.